 Review of systems should assess neurologic symptoms, particularly those involving mental status (eg, difficulty with recent memory) and cranial nerves (eg, diplopia, difficulty speaking or swallowing, tinnitus, vertigo).

-Past medical history should include history of sinus disorders, cranial trauma or surgery, allergies, drugs used, and exposure to chemicals or fumes.
+Past medical history should include history of sinus disorders, cranial trauma or surgery, allergies, use of drugs (prescription, over-the-counter, illicit), and exposure to chemicals or fumes.

 The nasal passages should be inspected for swelling, inflammation, discharge, and polyps.
 Having the patient breathe through each nostril sequentially (while the other is manually occluded) may help identify obstruction.